Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### A team is currently planning on using Azure for hosting resources.
 They are going to create users which would have access to the Azure resources.
 The want to implement Multi-Factor authentication for the users.
-Are two valid methods for Azure Multi-Factor authentication picture identification and entering a passport number
+Are two valid methods for Azure Multi-Factor authentication picture identification and entering a passport number.

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Which of the following support plan gives you access to best practice information, health status and notifications, and 24/7 access to billing information at the lowest possible cost
+### Which of the following support plan gives you access to best practice information, health status and notifications, and 24/7 access to billing information at the lowest possible cost.

 - [x] Basic.
 - [ ] Standard.